Other records of interest

 Children in the Sydney Benevolent Asylum

-From 1883 onwards children could also have been 'boarded out'.
-The records of this early form of fostering are known as the Dependent Children's Registers and these are also held by State Records.
+From 1883 onwards children could also be 'boarded out' - this is often indicated in the Notes field of our database as 'BO Officer'.
+The records of this early form of fostering are known as the Dependent Children's Registers and are held with State Archives and Records NSW.
+There is no online index to them.

 Records for other colonies

-Each colony had its own institution for caring for their needy.
+Each colony had its own institution which cared for their needy.
 A good starting point for research will normally be the government archive for the relevant state.
 Refer to www.coraweb.com.au for links to other states.

 The Society of Australian Genealogists also holds a number of Asylum registers for other states, as well as many resources which will help researchers follow through on leads they discover through this database.
 See www.sag.org.au for opening hours and to search the online library catalogue.